The term 'legend' is bandied around far too often in football these days.

 Dubbed 'The King' and worthy of having a stand at the Etihad Stadium named after him, the former City midfielder is still regarded as one of the best players - if not the best player - to have donned the sky blue shirt.

-Today, the Blues' most famous number eight turns 70 - and what better way to celebrate than to look back on his incredible career at the Club, which heralded a league title, plus FA Cup, League Cup and European Cup Winners’ Cup success?
+Today, the Blues' most famous number eight celebrates his 71st birthday - and so there's no better time to look back on his incredible career at the Club, which heralded a league title, plus FA Cup, League Cup and European Cup Winners’ Cup success?
 Particularly as we travel to Wembley on Sunday - a ground the King conquered on several occasions.

 Bell featured in three cup finals with City at the national stadium, emerging victorious in the 1969 FA Cup clash against Leicester and 1970 League Cup encounter with West Brom.